 Green River College, International Account Number: 153504623387,

 Important!
 Send an e-mail to International@greenriver.edu with the student name, date of birth, amount of money and date wired.

+You must present the complete admissions package to the U.S. consulate in your home country.
 Before you make an appointment for an interview at the U.S. consular office nearest you, be sure to pay your SEVIS and visa fee online.
 The wait time for an interview varies from country to country.
-Check the US State Department website to learn about visa application preparation and how long you must wait for an interview.
+Check the US State Department website to learn more about preparing the visa application.

 Please go to Arrival and Airport Pickup for more information.

-*Students transferring from other U.S. schools must present their most recent I-20 instead of a Green River I-20.
+*International students transferring from other U.S. schools must present their most recent I-20 instead of a Green River I-20.